-Working with a psychologist to develop a Mental Health Plan can help to identify strategies to manage the child’s behaviour and certain triggering situations.
+Working with a psychologist to develop a behaviour management plan can help to identify strategies to manage the child’s behaviour and certain triggering situations.
 A psychologist can also help children develop the social, emotional, and behavioural skills they need to thrive.

 An effective behaviour management plan will help your child with ODD to:

 - Understand how their behaviour affects other people,

 - Learn to problem solve, and deal with anger and anxiety,

 - Improve their social skills and communication with peers.

 A behaviour management plan may also include parental training and family therapy to help families understand and cope with a child’s challenging behaviours, learn strategies to promote positive behaviours and strengthen family relationships.

 Other supports include training parents and teachers to use appropriate behavioural and academic interventions at school and at home, accommodating the child in the classroom and possibly providing medication, counselling and social skills training.

 The cause of oppositional defiant disorder is unknown however, contributing causes may be a combination of developmental and environmental factors.